 The Gen IV^+ LEADIR-PS reactors, unlike water-cooled reactors are inherently/passively safe. , Safety of the below grade LEADIR-PS reactor is maintained even if all above grade structures are lost, and in the event of a substantial fire above the Reactor.

 Specifically, to assure safety, there is:

-- No requirement for operator action. - No requirement for valve repositioning. - No requirement for any of the plant operating systems. - No requirement for any type of electrical, pneumatic, or other power source.
+- No requirement for operator action. - No requirement for valve repositioning. - No requirement for any active plant operating system. - No requirement for any type of electrical, pneumatic, or other power source. - No requirement for above ground structures or systems to be functional.